PRIMO: Private Regression in Multiple Outcomes: Preliminaries

-\cite{proj} bound the accuracy of their mechanism with respect to the \emph{expected} mean squared error.
-Due to the necessity of analyzing the error of private regression with a high probability bound, rather than expected error, we prove a high probability error bound for the accuracy of the projection mechanism (Theorem~\ref{thm:proj-acc}).
-This requires application of the Hanson-Wright Inequality for anisotropic sub-Gaussian variables \cite{vershynin}.

-Further background on private query release for linear and low-sensitivity queries under $l_\infty$ and $l_2$ error is included in the Appendix.
-We also include further background on sub-sampled linear regression (Subsection~\ref{sec:sub_ssp}) in the Appendix.
+Further background on private query release for linear and low-sensitivity queries (relevant to our techniques in Section~\ref{sec:query_release}) under $l_\infty$ and $l_2$ error, and on sub-sampled linear regression (Subsection~\ref{sec:sub_ssp}) is included in the Appendix.